 Public Law & Legal Theory

 Albert Alschuler, "Terrible Tools for Prosecutors: Notes on Senator Leahy's Proposal to 'Fix' Skilling v.
-United States" (Public Law & Legal Theory No. 463, 2014).
+United States," University of Chicago Public Law & Legal Theory Working Paper, No. 463 (2014).